 - Illicit Discharge Detection and Elimination Program SWMP Template, MS Word

-- Construction Site Stormwater Runoff Control SWMP Template – Coming Soon!!
+- *New!
+Construction Site Stormwater Runoff Control SWMP Template, MS Word

-- Good Housekeeping and Pollution Prevention SWMP Template – Coming Soon!!
+- *New Good Housekeeping and Pollution Prevention SWMP Template, MS Word

 Illicit Discharge Detection and Elimination (IDDE) Program

 Many Towns in the Neponset River Watershed have outfalls that discharge to a wetland or waterway that that are not identified as a stream segment or assessment unit by MassDEP.
 These are often smaller tributaries to the stream segment that is identified by MassDEP.
 The clarification sheet included in the link below summarizes a conversation with EPA that provides additional details of mapping outfalls considered “discrete conveyances” such as paved waterways and curbs, as well as the sampling requirements of unmapped waterways.